 As evidenced, even Cocteau’s most daring and erotic contributions are

-usually grounded in the classicism of the past — which, for the artist, was an
+usually grounded in the aesthetics of the past — which, for the artist, was an

 almost ideological compulsion.
 In the 1920s, Cocteau authored and published a series of essays, collectively referred to as Le Rappel à l’ordre (1926), or “A call to order.”
 In these texts, Cocteau passionately argues that the post-WWI artistic community should return to what he deems “order” by reincorporating classical elements into their work, rather than continuing strictly modernist pursuits.
 The influence of Le Rappel à l’ordre was pervasive; even friend and contemporary Pablo Picasso seemed to respond to Cocteau’s plea, forsaking Cubism for his period of Classicism shortly thereafter.
 This can be seen most notably in Picasso’s Vollard Suite — a series of etchings created during the 1930s.
 They were commissioned by, and named for, influential art dealer Ambroise Vollard.
 The suite abounds with classical scenes: it is “filled with bearded and clean-shaven men, with minotaurs, centaurs, faunlike figures, and all kinds of women.
 Everyone [is] nude or nearly so and they seem … to be playing out a drama from Greek mythology.”
 The etchings are rife with aesthetic similarities to Cocteau’s illustrations, which is only natural for two sets of work sharing a single point of reference.
 This can be particularly noted in the “classical linearity” of the Vollard Suite, as well as the narratives Picasso mined for its subject matter.
 One of Picasso’s inspirations for the suite was the tale of Pygmalion, which chronicles an artist’s romantic love for a sculpture of his own creation.
 This story is “most inventively told in the poetry of Ovid (Metamorphoses Book X)” and has been reinterpreted by many artists since its inception — Cocteau among them, as previously mentioned.
 We see Pygmalion reflected in the living statue of Cocteau’s 1930 film Le Sang d’un poète (“The Blood of a Poet”), as well as in the work of one of his more notable acquaintances: photographer George Platt Lynes.

-mythology.
-Both used myth as a means of exploring what exists beyond tangible reality, as well as masking for same-sex desire in their work.
-One of Lynes’ first photographic subjects was Jean Cocteau in 1928, and he made his living as a fashion photographer for Vogue and other mainstream publications.
+Cocteau and Lynes seemed to have similar reasons for deploying mythology in their work; both used myth as a means of exploring what exists beyond tangible reality, and also as a sort of masking for the same-sex desire in their work.
+One of Lynes’ first photographic subjects was Jean Cocteau in 1928, and Lynes made his living as a fashion photographer for Vogue and other mainstream publications.
 Lynes’ relationship to the male body in his work was equal parts amorous and classical.
 He was formalist in his compositions, and frequently utilized dramatic lighting that seemed to reference the Caravaggisti school of the Baroque period.
-His subjects ranged from Acamas, to Dionysus, to Eros, to the great Orpheus — Cocteau’s favorite mythological hero, who lends his name to the title of a seminal J.C. film.
+His subjects ranged from Acamas, to Dionysus, to Eros, to the great Orpheus — Cocteau’s favorite mythological hero, and the subject of one of his seminal films.
 For these reasons Lynes, too, was a poster child for Cocteau’s “call to order.”
 (Lynes would eventually be cited as an influence on Robert Mapplethorpe, another prominent queer photographer with strong formal and classical elements).

 There is perhaps no greater model for pleasure-as-religion or sacred lust